owuorviny109/airbnb-clone-project/README.md

 ## Project Initialization

 **StayEase** is a full-stack web application designed to mimic the core functionality of Airbnb.
 Users can browse property listings, view detailed information, and complete secure bookings.
 The application aims to deliver a seamless and responsive user experience across all devices.

-This project is part of a comprehensive learning journey, spanning frontend and backend development, UI/UX design, team collaboration, and deployment.
+This project is part of a comprehensive learning journey, spanning frontend development, UI/UX design, team collaboration, and deployment.

 ###  Tech Stack